HellenicSpaceCenter/geodatahub-doc/harvester-erm-integration.md

 ### Register harvester events

-Events emitted from the harvester are passed to the ERM via a webhook, specifying the _entity_id_ (order ID for which data is being harvested, a _uuid4_) and the _event_type_ (e.g. `harvested`, `harvesting_failed`, etc.).
-The ERM will then query the harvester for the order ID and update the order status and other relevant fields (e.g. deliverable paths) accordingly.
+Events emitted from the harvester are passed to the ERM via a webhook, specifying the _entity_id_ (the resource ID the event refers to, a _uuid4_) and the _event_type_ (e.g. `EVENT_HARVESTER_SUCCESS`, `EVENT_S3_OBJECTS_COMPRESS_SUCCESS`, etc.).
+The ERM will resolve the type of the entity from the event type.
+The ERM will then query the harvester for the resource ID and update the entity status and other relevant fields (e.g. deliverable paths) accordingly.

 The webhook can be accessed at `/api/external/harvester/register-event/` and requires a `POST` request with the following JSON body: